Metassassin/metassassin.github.io/_posts/2024-09-18-csaw-panda.md

 1.)
 The first thing to notice about this challenge is the phone number in the top-right of the image.
 The area code of this number reveals that the Panda Express we are looking for is in Brooklyn, New York.

-{% include figure.liquid path="assets/img/OSINT-brooklyn.jpg" class="img-fluid rounded z-depth-1" zoomable=false %}
+{% include figure.liquid path="assets/img/OSINT-brooklyn.png" class="img-fluid rounded z-depth-1" zoomable=false %}

 2.)
 With this information, the next clear step is to go to Google Maps, and search for "panda express brooklyn ny."

+{% include figure.liquid path="assets/img/OSINT-panda-locations-brooklyn.png" class="img-fluid rounded z-depth-1" zoomable=false %}

 ---